linnykoleh/Spring/Notes.md

 # Testing Spring Applications

+- Unit Testing
+	- Tests one unit of functionality
+	- Keeps dependencies minimal
+	- Isolated from the environment (including Spring)
+- Integration Testing
+	- Tests the interaction of multiple units working together – Integrates infrastructure
 - `TDD` - This approach puts the design under question: if tests are difficult to write, the design should be reconsidered
 - Trying to write at least two tests for each method: one positive and one negative, for methods that can be tested